RyanDev1234/C16-ISA/README.md

 ## ✅ Purpose
 C16 is designed as a **minimal yet complete ISA** for learning, experimentation, and bare‑metal C programming.
 Its simplicity makes it ideal for teaching computer architecture, building emulators, or experimenting with compiler backends.

-## 🙌 Credits
-C16 ISA was created by RyanDev1234.
-Please retain attribution when modifying or redistributing.